Krnsand/pp3-hangman/README.md

   * It took me a while to get the lives to count down correctly, but after a discussion with my friend I got it to work.
 See commit ab4c053

  ### **Unfixed Bugs**
  One bug I have found is sometimes when I test the game on a mobile device, all my input data is shown each time I make a new input.
-See image.
+See bottom of image.
 I have not experienced that this makes the game not work, but it does not make for a pleasant user experience.
 I don't know why this happens on mobile devices but I will look into it in the fututre

 <details><summary>Mobile bug</summary>
   <img src="https://github.com/Krnsand/pp3-hangman/blob/main/assets/bug.png">